-Kobzarska Sich is grateful to its supporters.
-We are fortunate to have friends that provide both organizational support and financial assistance with annual donations and scholarship fund support.
+Kobzarska Sich wouldn't be possible without the generous support from our sponsors.
+We are grateful and fortunate to have friends that provide both organizational support and financial assistance with donations to underwrite our annual operations and scholarship fund support.

 We invite you to support Kobzarska Sich.
 Over time, KS has become an incubator of bandura artistry.
 An exchange of ideas and international musicianship has prevailed for over four decades.
 Your annual donation will underwrite tuition costs and help us bring together some of the most talented bandura instructors from around the world.